Building Quality Defects in Off-the-Plan Purchase

 Birch v Robek Aust

 In Birch v Robek Aust P/L VCC 68 the purchaser successfully avoided a contract where the building was much smaller than originally anticipated.
-In this case the vendors were engaged in trade and commerce, therefore, the Australian Consumer Law was applicable.
+In this case, the vendors were engaged in trade and commerce, therefore, the Australian Consumer Law was applicable.
 The Australian Consumer Law provides the purchaser with a list of rights reaching far beyond any rights under common law.
 In this case, the court applied the Australian Consumer Law and held that the architectural plans (with dimensions of the apartment) entitled the purchaser to expect that the final development would be reflective of those exact plans.

 When calculating dimensions, it was shown that in one method, there was a deficiency of 16%, on another the deficiency was at 12% and on the developer’s calculation, there was a deficiency of only 2%.
-The court considered that the discrepancy exceeded 5% and thus applied the principal founded in Flight v Booth (1834) 131 ER 1160 in order to reach a decision favourable to the purchaser.
+The court considered that the discrepancy exceeded 5% and thus applied the principle founded in Flight v Booth (1834) 131 ER 1160 in order to reach a decision favourable to the purchaser.

 It was also noted by the court that the developer may have intended the measurements shown on the plans to be external, whereas the purchaser may have expected them to be internal dimensions.
 Nevertheless, the court concluded that intention as to external and internal dimensions was irrelevant in this case, as the end product, with its dimensions, was substantially less than what the plans had shown.

 It is important to note that sometimes courts may hold opposing views on the issue of dimension measurement.
 For example, in the case of Sivakriskul v Vynotes P/L VicSC 479, the court denied the purchaser’s claim and decided to apply the ‘external walls’ method (utilized by the developer).
 We note that this case has not received acclaim by other courts and is yet to be cited.
-In coming to its decision, we also note that here, the court may have taken other factors into account and the circumstances of this case may have been very different to the cases discussed above.
+In coming to its decision, we also note that here, the court may have taken other factors into account and the circumstances of this case may have been very different from the cases discussed above.

-When purchasing a new off the plan development, it is important for purchasers to research the proposed developer, their company and any buildings previously constructed by that same developer.
-It may be helpful to clarify the method in which dimensions are to be measured.
-Lastly, purchasers would be wise to keep in mind that often, advertisements are created to generate interest and that although the foundational elements of a development should be present; some final products may not truly and wholly reflect the advertised product.
+When purchasing a new off the plan development, it is important for purchasers to research the proposed developer, their company, and any buildings previously constructed by that same developer.
+It may be helpful to clarify the method by which dimensions are to be measured.
+Lastly, purchasers would be wise to keep in mind that often, advertisements are created to generate interest and that although the foundational elements of development should be present; some final products may not truly and wholly reflect the advertised product.

 Please contact our firm for advice specific to your circumstances.